 The Palace and its park inspire a Hellenistic atmosphere of the Renaissance period.
 It houses the oldest museum in Marseille, the Museum of Fine Arts, with works by Provençal and Italian artists.
 The park is listed by the French Ministry of Culture among the most remarkable parks in France.

 Le Panier is a district that has been continuously inhabited since 600 BC.
 It is also the most multicultural neighbourhood, simultaneously evoking a modern and ancient charm.
-Visit the Museum of African, Oceanian and Amerindian Arts in the Vieille Charité or the Maison Diamantée, a historical Palace in Marseille.
+Visit the Museum of African, Oceanian and Amerindian Arts in the Vieille Charité or the Maison Diamantée, a historical palace.